-A contingency table was computed for each rain gauge during a given storm and the scores of those tables were summarized to create contingency tables for each storm for the HE and NEXRAD which are shown in Tables 2a) and 2b) while the associated scores are given in Tables 3a) and 3b).
+A contingency table was computed for each rain gauge during a given storm and the scores of those tables were summarized to create contingency tables for each storm for the HE and NEXRAD.
+The contingency tables were used to compute the validation scores, which measure the accuracy of the estimation and are given in Tables 2a) and 2b).
 The HE significantly underestimates the number of raining pixels in the three April-May events (DB of 0.49 to 0.52) but strongly overestimates the November-December events (DB of 1.54 and 2.15).
 The physical reasons behind this apparent strong seasonal variation in DB are not known at this time.
 Meanwhile, the NEXRAD had a consistent dry bias (0.62-0.68) for the last four events but virtually no bias (1.02) for the first; again, it is not clear at this time what led to such a significant difference.
 The hit rates of the HE range from 0.62 to 0.91 with an average of 0.76 and NEXRAD has a range from 0.82 to 0.95 with average of 0.87.
 Although, both HE and NEXRAD exhibit relatively high hit rate, the HE has a lower percentage of correct rain / no rain estimates than does the NEXRAD.
 The probability of detection of the HE ranges from 0.14 to 0.57 with an average value of 0.36, whereas, the NEXRAD shows a range from 0.4 to 0.74 with an average Thus, the HE correctly detected a smaller of 0.52. percentage of the observed rainfall events (36%) than did NEXRAD (52%) for these events.
 The false alarm rate for the HE varies between 0.39 to 0.73 with an average value of 0.61, meanwhile the NEXRAD varies from 0.25 to 0.35 with an average of 0.29.
 Thus, the false alarm rate was actually higher for the HE (61%) than for NEXRAD (29%).
-Thus, the discrete validation shows that the NEXRAD outperforms the HE in terms of correct rain / no rain estimates.
+Overall, the discrete validation shows that the NEXRAD outperforms the HE in terms of correct rain / no rain estimates.